Asymptotic flatness in higher dimensions: Introduction

 Our observation concerning the differentiability of the conformally rescaled metric has immediate consequences concerning causality near $\red{i_0}$.
 Recall that the usual results of causality theory, except perhaps the ones explicitly involving geodesics, apply for metrics which are Lipschitz continuous~\cite{ChGrant,MinguzziLRR}, and hence in dimensions $n\ge 4$ for metrics with the Myers-Perry asymptotics by our results here.
 Some care has to be taken in the borderline case $n=4$, since not all statements involving geodesics remain true for $C^{1,1}$ metrics.
 However, when $n>4$ the full standard causality theory, including arguments involving geodesics, applies.

-Clearly the case $n=3$ requires special attention, since the metric is only H\"older continuous at $\red{i_0}$ as constructed here or in \cite{AshtekarHansen,ChAH}.
+Clearly the case $n=3$ requires special attention, since the conformal metric is only H\"older continuous at $\red{i_0}$ as constructed here or in \cite{AshtekarHansen,ChAH}.
+Recall that a function $f$ is H\"older continuous if there exist constants $C\ge0$, $\alpha>0$ such that $|f(x)-f(y)|\le C|x-y|^\alpha$ for all $x$ and $y$ in the domain of $f$.
+If $f$ and all its partial derivatives up to and including order $k$ are H\"older continuous with exponent $\alpha$, then we write $f\in C^{k,\alpha}$.
 It is not obvious whether or not the constructions can be improved to yield a conformally rescaled metric which is Lipschitz-continuous at $\red{i_0}$.
-However, the metric is smooth everywhere except at $\red{i_0}$.
+However, the conformal metric is smooth everywhere except at $\red{i_0}$.
 It is then easily seen that the causal bubbles of~\cite{ChGrant} do not occur.
 So, as emphasised in that last reference, standard causality theory, except possibly some arguments involving geodesics, applies also in this case.

 This note is organised as follows: We start with a short discussion of three dimensional spacetimes in Section~\ref{s22XII21.1}.
 We continue in Section~\ref{s31X32.2} with the somewhat simpler case of the Schwarzschild metric in all spacetime dimensions $n+1\ge 4$.
 The Myers-Perry metrics are analysed in Section~\ref{s31X21.1}.
 We show in Section~\ref{s16XII21.1} that the ADM mass provides an obstruction to $C^{n-2}$-differentiability in even spacetime dimensions.
 Asymptotic symmetries of metrics with $C^{n-3,1}$-conformal completions are discussed in Section~\ref{s12XII21.1}.